Robustified Domain Adaptation: Introduction

 \section{Introduction}

-Unsupervised domain adaptation (UDA) is often used to transfer a machine learning model trained with data from a source domain to a target domain, where annotation labels are not available in the latter domain for direct supervised training or adaptation~\cite{wilson2020survey}.
-UDA attempts to generalize the model performance from labeled source domain to the unlabeled target domain by reducing the domain shift, which is commonly achieved by aligning source and target domain data distributions~\cite{Ben-David2010DA,tzeng2017adversarial}.
-UDA based methods have been successful in transferring knowledge obtained in a source domain to a target domain in many applications~\cite{jimenez2016unsupervised,zou2018unsupervised,zhang2017curriculum}.
-However, it has come to our attention that the existing UDA methods overlook the network stability issues and thus the adapted deep learning model can be highly unstable even the model is robustified in the source domain.
+Many supervised learning models suffer from significant performance drop when they are applied to a target domain with different data distribution from the labeled training source domain~\cite{wilson2020survey}.
+To tackle this challenge, unsupervised domain adaptation (UDA) transfers knowledge from the labeled source domain to the unlabeled target domain by reducing the domain shift, which is commonly achieved by aligning source and target domain data distributions ~\cite{Ganin2016DANN,kang2019contrastive,shu2018dirt,tang2020unsupervised,tzeng2017adversarial}.
+UDA has succeeded to generalize model performance from the source domain to the target domain in many applications~\cite{ghafoorian2017transfer,jimenez2016unsupervised,zhang2017curriculum,zou2018unsupervised}.
+However, it has come to our attention that the existing UDA methods overlook the network stability issues and thus the adapted deep learning model can be highly vulnerable even the model is robust in the source domain.